donni-h/CGTutorial/README.md

 1. Create the Makefile: `cmake -S . -B build`
 2. Use make to build the project: `cd build && make`

 You should end up with an executable `CGTutorial/build/CGTutorial`.
+MacOS could have some problems since some Apple Systems don't support OpenGL 3.*.

 ### Windows (Visual Studio)
 1. Open the folder `CGTutorial` in Visual Studio.
 It should detect the `CMakeLists.txt` and build the solution automatically in Debug mode.